WDI-SEA/notes/08-cs/cs-linked-list/intro.md

 ## Wait, why not use arrays instead?

-In lower level languages, arrays are allocatd in **blocks.** Therefore, arrays are static in size and can only hold a specific data type.
+In lower level languages, arrays are allocated in **blocks.** Therefore, arrays are static in size and can only hold a specific data type.
 Linked lists store data in the **heap**, meaning that the data can be stored in an unorganized manner.
 Since each node points to the next one, it's still possible to maintain the list structure.

 ## Heads or tails?